 Pre-employment background checks

-Alternatively you might want to think about hiring on-site security personnel who are trained to spot suspicious activity.
+Alternatively, you might want to think about hiring on-site security personnel who are trained to spot suspicious activity.
 Often the very sight of seeing a security person is enough to put people off the idea of committing fraud or theft and this is something that more and more companies are doing.
-Whether this is in the role of a concierge service or a static guard they can be employed either full or part time or even on an ‘as and when’ basis.
+Whether this is in the role of concierge service or a static guard they can be employed either full or part-time or even on an ‘as and when’ basis.

 Finally, there’s CCTV.
 Nowadays CCTV equipment is easy to access and more controllable giving the employer or indeed a remote facility, the chance to closely monitor the shop floor, warehouse or office.